👩💻 kittyfarren.dev

 This is a set of earrings that flash when a message is sent from a phone/computer.

 When I watched Bladerunner 2049 I saw Sylvia Hoeks playing Luv and in particular I saw her serving looks in this cool earring set.
 Whenever Jared Leto wanted to get her attention he blinked her earrings and she knew she had to go and do something dastardly.
-This spoke to me as someone who often stuggles to drink water... what if I managed to make myself a futuristic bad bitch set of earrings that would remind me to carry out basic tasks?
+This spoke to me as someone who often struggles to drink water... what if I managed to make myself a futuristic bad bitch set of earrings that would remind me to carry out basic tasks?
 It can be done.
 The future is now.

 Sylvia Hoeks wearing the original BLE Earrings